 What is a Major Gift?

 The presence of a well-run major gifts program has a profoundly positive impact on the success of a nonprofit's mission and vision.
 While there isn't a universal definition of what constitutes a major gift, a common threshold is a donation of $5,000 or more.
-Some nonprofits could categorize any donation above $1,000 as a major gift, but the scoring benchmark is the 80/20 rule.
-In other words, attributing 80% of donor revenue to 20% of the donors.
+Some nonprofits consider any donation above $1,000 as a major gift.
+In general, it follows the 80/20 rule: 80% of your revenue will likely come from 20% of your donors.
 Note that this measurement should also be used as a reliable indicator to determine if your organization is flush with large donations or could stand to grow your donor database through donor acquisition.

 These significant contributions are a game-changer for your bottom line, allowing you to make a tangible difference in your community.

-Your nonprofit's vision should be easily identifiable, and the best way to accomplish this is to repeat, repeat, repeat.
-Don't relegate the "why" behind your mission to one corner of your website.
-Incorporate it into the storytelling of your direct mail, online mediums, donor clubs, and more.
+Your nonprofit's vision should be easily identifiable, and the best way to accomplish this is to repeat it across all your communication—direct mail, online mediums, donor clubs, and more.
 Illustrate your vision by pulling at the heartstrings of potential donors—it's not desperate, it's a human appeal for the betterment of your world.

-Legacy donors, major or not, keep the lights on and the mission thriving at your nonprofit.
+Legacy donors keep the lights on and the mission thriving at your nonprofit.
 These givers have been around for a long time for a reason, and are perfect candidates to provide testimonials that will bolster your organization's reputation or leverage relationships.

 Major Gifts Program Checklist